microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityTriggerRetentionEvent.md

 # New-MgSecurityTriggerRetentionEvent

 ## SYNOPSIS
-Create a new retentionEvent object.
+Create new navigation property to retentionEvents for security

 ## SYNTAX